scalacenter/sbt-dependency-submission/README.md

 # sbt-dependency-graph-action

-!!!
-WARNING: THIS IS A WORK IN PROGRESS

 A Github action to submit the dependency graphs of an [sbt](https://www.scala-sbt.org/) build to the Github Dependency Graph API.

 After the Github Action workflow has been successfully run, the graph of the sbt build is visible in the [Dependency Graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository) page of the Insights tab.